robertdigital/workstation-setup-guide/README.md

 cuDNN is now installed and working.

-## Building TensorFlow from source
+## Building TensorFlow from source (optional)

+Building TensorFlow from sources ensures that the binary you are using has been compiled with all the optimisations for your target platform.
+This can squeeze out a little more performance, depending on your system hardware.
+However, this might take up to a couple of hours.

 **Optional Prerequisites**

 1. Update python base packages by running `sudo pip3 install pip setuptools wheel --upgrade`
-2. Install the entire Python data science stack by running `sudo pip3 install numpy scipy pandas sklearn matplotlib jupyter opencv-contrib-python tensorflow`
+2. Install the base Python data science stack by running `sudo pip3 install numpy scipy pandas sklearn matplotlib jupyter tensorflow`
+   We will install TensorFlow just to ensure that all other dependencies are met.
+We will replace this TensorFlow with one that we compile ourselves.

 **Required Prerequisites**

 1. CUDA and cuDNN to be installed and functional.
 2. Install TensorFlow from pip to make sure all dependencies are met

+For the current version of TensorFlow, you will also need to manually install NCCL.

+`TODO: NCCL install guide`

 The full instructions can be found on the [TensorFlow webpage](https://www.tensorflow.org/install/install_sources).